TPWA NCT Branch Scholarship Program (Click to open PDF version)

 NORTH CENTRAL TEXAS BRANCH

-The North Central Branch of the Texas Chapter of the American Public Works Association Scholarship Program is designed to assist those individuals who are pursuing a career in the Public Works field.
+The North Central Texas Branch of the Texas Chapter of the American Public Works Association Scholarship Program is designed to assist those individuals who are pursuing a career in the Public Works field.
 The Association believes that improving one’s knowledge in the Public Works field encompasses disciplines from inspection, construction, engineering or public administration, as well as, continuing education for career enhancement.
 This assistance in education promotes and ensures a continuation of the high level of skill, talent and professionalism that is the pride of every member.

-Traditionally, the American Public Works Association and its Chapters have striven for the advancement and continued development of all of the various components that make up the Public Works family.
-It is incumbent upon the membership of the North Central Branch to lend a helping hand to those who have chosen the public services field as their career.
+Traditionally, the American Public Works Association and its Chapters have strived for the advancement and continued development of all of the various components that make up the Public Works family.
+It is incumbent upon the membership of the North Central Texas Branch to lend a helping hand to those who have chosen the public services field as their career.
 The Scholarship Program is an integral part of achieving this goal.

 1. PRACTITIONERS: Awarded to a full time employee who is continuing an academic program towards enhancing their professional development for public works employment opportunities or advancement.
 The person must be currently employed in a Public Works related field, be a member of the APWA, or employed by a professional who is a member, or an agency or company that has a group membership, be recommended by their supervisor, and not have won a similar award in the last two years.

 2. UNDERGRADUATE PROGRAM: Awarded to a college student who has earned at least 60 credit hours, at the time of the application, through enrollment at any accredited college or university in the State of

-3. GRADUATE PROGRAM: Awarded to a person who has earned at least six credit hours and is pursuing an advanced degree in Public Works Engineering Management or Public Administration at any accredited college or university in the State of Texas.
+3. GRADUATE PROGRAM: Awarded to a person who has earned at least six credit hours and is pursuing an advanced degree in Public Works Engineering, Management or Public Administration at any accredited college or university in the State of Texas.

 It is anticipated that Undergraduate and Graduate scholarships will be valued at $1,000.
-Undergraduate and Graduate Programs awarded scholarship funds shall be used for tuition/books for classes in subjects related to public works at any accredited school in the State of Texas.
+Undergraduate and Graduate Programs awarded scholarship funds shall be used for tuition/books and/or for classes in subjects related to public works at any accredited school in the State of Texas.

-Undergraduate and Graduate Scholarship applicants shall complete the attached Scholarship Application Form and return all necessary information postmarked by June 2nd.
+Undergraduate and Graduate Scholarship applicants shall complete the attached Scholarship Application Form and return all necessary information postmarked by May 10th.
 The following schedule provides the applicant with information regarding deadlines and notifications.

 August Winners attend the meeting of the North Central Texas Branch and receive recognition of the award

 There is no deadline associated with scholarships for Practitioners.
-Applications will be accepted at any time, will be reviewed, and a determination will be made by the Board of Directors at the next regularly scheduled meeting.
+Applications will be accepted at any time throughout the year, will be reviewed, and a determination will be made by the North Central Texas Branch Executive Committee at the next regularly scheduled Board meeting.